 In practice, we have found that the following things do count:

 - Points earned from credit card spend, including the initial intro bonus points

 - Points earned from the Southwest Rapid Rewards Shopping portal (however, seasonal bonuses from the portal do not count)

 - Most (but not all) points earned from partners

 For things that do not count toward the Companion Pass, see the following section of this post: Stuff that doesn’t count towards a Companion Pass.

 Are there any shortcuts to earning a Southwest Companion Pass?
 What is the easiest way to earn a companion pass?
 As of 2023, there are several main shortcuts that work.
 Keep in mind that you do not need to earn all of the points from a single source — mix and match points from each of these shortcuts as you please.

 Credit card bonuses

-It is important to note that Chase added new rules on the Southwest credit cards in recent years.
+It is important to note that Chase added rules on the Southwest credit cards in recent years.
 Each of the Southwest credit cards now carries 24-month language.
-In a nutshell
+In a nutshell:

 - You are ineligible for the welcome bonus on a Southwest personal credit card if you currently have any Southwest Rapid Rewards personal credit card or have earned a new cardmember bonus on any Southwest personal credit card in the past 24 months